Close

 Are Cruise Ship Liability Waivers Enforced in Injury Lawsuits?

 When purchasing a cruise ship ticket, you may also sign a liability waiver or agree not to sue the company for certain accidents and injuries.
-Fortunately, liability waivers are only sometimes enforceable, and our lawyers can confirm whether or not that is true in your case.
+Fortunately, liability waivers are not always enforceable, and our lawyers can confirm whether that is true in your case.

-Liability waivers are not enforceable for accidents caused by gross negligence, as victims cannot fairly assume risks due to someone else’s egregious recklessness or misconduct.
 For example, cruise ships must have guardrails above a certain height—42 inches—to prevent falls overboard or onto lower decks.
-This is mandatory under the Cruise Vessel Security and Safety Act (CVSSA), and not ensuring all decks have this crucial safety measure could be gross negligence and increase the risk of serious or fatal injuries from falls.
+This is mandatory under the Cruise Vessel Security and Safety Act (CVSSA), and failing to ensure all decks have this crucial safety measure would be considered negligent, as it increases the risk of serious or fatal injuries from falls.

 The Waiver is Ambiguous

-Liability waivers must contain clear and unambiguous language so that passengers understand the rights they are waiving.
+Liability waivers must use clear, unambiguous language so that passengers understand the rights they are waiving.
 Using confusing jargon or hiding important information within waiver documents could lead to passengers agreeing without fully appreciating the possible consequences should they sustain injuries that require compensation.
 Our cruise ship accident and injury lawyers can carefully review your passenger ticket and any additional waiver documents to confirm if the language would make it void, enabling you to sue for the accident.

 Furthermore, the waiver must specifically state which liabilities the cruise ship company is immune from, and, depending on the circumstances, your accident might not be mentioned in the document.
 The waiver would be unenforceable in these situations, as it would not apply.